smarts-project/smarts-project.github.io/_pages/main-page.md

 - Participants may submit up to 3 entries to the competition.

 [Return to top](#the-competition)

+## Submission site
+The competition is run from the following site: [Driving SMARTS Competition submission](https://codalab.lisn.upsaclay.fr/competitions/6618)

 ### How winners are determined
 - Submissions for Track 1 will be automatically evaluated on a test set and the results will be posted on the public leaderboard hosted on CodaLab.